-The native population includes anyone who was a U.S. citizen or a U.S. national at birth.
-This includes respondents who indicated they were born in the United States, Puerto Rico, a U.S. Island Area (such as Guam), or abroad of American (U.S. citizen) parent or parents.
+The native population includes anyone who was a U.S. citizen at birth.
+This includes respondents who indicated they were born in the United States, Puerto Rico, Guam, the Northern Marianas, or the U.S. Virgin Islands, as well as those born abroad of at least one U.S. citizen parent.
 See Citizenship Status.